Monday, November 30, 2009

 The barn was another thing… a big, hulking space that we didn’t know quite what to do with.

 The short end coming off the big end started with a workshop area for Dad’s tool bench and whatnot.
-Off that were a couple of horse stalls.
+After that were a couple of horse stalls.
 The room on the end had chicken coops.
 We ended up turning that into a cozy little office for my mom, where she could get away from the rest of us and write.

 The tall part of the barn was the main room, with a dusty old loft up above.
 At first, my brother and I thought it would be cool to hang out up in the loft, but soon discovered that no matter how often you swept up, it was always dusty.
 And of course, it was steaming hot up there in the summer months.

 The main room was really something… a long room with a bar and an oven at one end.
 The walls were cinderblock and the floor was concrete.
 It had a big gas heater too.
-The previous owner had been courteous enough to leave a little black and white photo of a topless pinup girl on one of the wood support beams.
+The previous owner had been courteous enough to leave a little black-and-white photo of a topless pinup girl on one of the wood support beams.
 Whooooo!

 Side note: there was also a gas heater in the workroom, with which I learned a valuable lesson.
 To wit: when you have to light a gas stove, always light the match BEFORE turning on the gas.
 I got my ass blown across the room one afternoon when I turned on the gas and then started fumbling around with the matches.
 By the time I got one lit, a nice little gas cloud was waiting for me to stick the match into the pilot light area.
 KA-BOOM!